Waray people: Education

-They are also known as contented people, so much so that, during the Spanish era, they were often called lazy, for being contented to live in simplicity as farmers, and for making tuba palm wine from coconut nectar.
-Warays are also known for their love of music, in particular the Kuratsa, a courtship dance.
-Local artists often create Waray versions of popular songs, such as "An Bahal nga Tuba" that was based on a Mexican song.
+Livelihood

 Crops

 The most important crop and major source of income for many is the coconut.
 Other major agricultural products include rice and corn, while sugarcane, abaca, and tobacco are also grown.
 Cassava and camote (sweet potato) are grown as supplementary staple crops.
 Pineapple, banana, mangoes, and other fruit are grown year round, as are many vegetables and peanuts.
-In Eastern Samar, a root crop known as palawan is grown.
-It is not common outside of that area, except in some parts of (Western) Samar like Basey and Marabut.
+A root crop known as palawan is also widely known in Samar and Leyte.
 Leyte is a big producer of bananas.

-Farming/Fishing
+Farming and fishing

 Farming and fishing provide much of the livelihood of the Waray-Waray.
 There is an impressive variety of seafood available.